Golfer Jon Rahm Gets Angry At PGA Tour Camera Operator, Proceeds To Block View During Broadcast

 “Rahm’s temper causes him problems, so it’ll be interesting to see what happens now.”

-One user responded that it wasn’t the movement that caused Rahm to walk away from the hole with a bogie, saying rather that “his crappy swing and bad attitude” was to blame instead.
+One user responded that it wasn’t the movement that caused Rahm to walk away from the hole with a bogie, saying that it was “his crappy swing and bad attitude” that was to blame instead.

-Another person on Twitter called the golfer out for being a cry baby who was just as unlikeable as fellow PGA athlete Bryson DeChambeau, while also sharing a brief video clip of the exchange.
+Another person on Twitter called the golfer out for being a crybaby who was just as unlikable as fellow PGA athlete Bryson DeChambeau, while also sharing a brief video clip of the exchange.

-The event did not mark the first occasion in which Rahm made headlines in a situation involving a camera operator.
-On the tour in 2019, he was spotted urinating on a tree in a scene that was broadcasted live on tv.
-Ironically, he did so in the sightline of his playing partner Dustin Johnson as he was getting ready to chip.
+The event was not the first occasion in which Rahm made headlines in a situation involving a camera operator.
+On the tour in 2019, he was spotted urinating on a tree in a scene that was broadcasted live on TV.
+Ironically, he did so in the sightline of his playing partner, Dustin Johnson, as he was getting ready to chip.

 After his round was over, Rahm chose not to speak with reporters.
 The former world No. 1 in the Official World Golf Rankings is currently one under for the tournament.